-Learning how to invest in cryptocurrencies may seem like a daunting venture for beginners.
-There are so many terms and definitions that one must grasp quickly to succeed.
+Learning to invest in cryptocurrencies may seem like a daunting venture for beginners.
+This is because one must quickly grasp many terms and definitions to succeed.

 If you want to enhance your assets’ value, follow our beginner’s guides on the most popular cryptos.
-Read on to discover how to invest in cryptocurrencies and learn how to carve a successful trajectory on one of the hottest financial markets of our times!
+Then, read on to discover how to invest in cryptocurrencies and learn how to carve a successful trajectory in one of the hottest financial markets of our time!

-Disclaimer: The following material is not a sure-fire investment plan.
+Disclaimer: The following material is not a surefire investment plan.
 This guide is a well-researched compilation of data concerning the cryptocurrency market.
-Readers should treat it as an informational resource and not as a guaranteed get-rich-quick method.
+Readers should treat it as an informational resource, not a guaranteed get-rich-quick method.

 How to Invest in Cryptocurrency – What you need to know FIRST!